gz2214/LLM_Horoscope_Multi_Classification/README.md

 The purpose of this analysis is to create a end-to-end pipeline that will fine-tune LLM to perform multi-classification.
 Specifically, we use the [facebook/bart-base](https://huggingface.co/facebook/bart-base) to see if it can learn to identify if horoscope text can be attributed to the appropriate zodiac signs.

 ## Data
 Data comes from the horoscope data set from [kaggle](https://www.kaggle.com/datasets/shahp7575/horoscopes?resource=download).
 There is approximately 18K text samples, distributed equally among the 12 zodiac signs.
+Each row has information about the zodiac sign, date, subject of the text, and actual text.

 ## Methodology
 We use the [Optuna](https://optuna.org/) package in python to automate hyperperameter tuning.
 We ran 20 trials to find the best model.
 70% of the data was used for training, while validation and testing both used 15% of the data respectively.
 We used [F1 classification score](https://en.wikipedia.org/wiki/F-score) to guide the optimization of the model.

+When fine-tuning the model, direct references in the sample text were removed in order to remove biased results.

 ## Results